Grades of A, A-, B+, B, B-, C+, C are equivalent to a CR grade.

 Grades of C-, D+, D, D-, F are equivalent to an NC grade.

-Below is a summary of how it works.
 Please see the FAQ for specific scenarios and questions, including implications for Veterans benefits, NCAA eligibilty and more.

 Grades of CR or NC are not included in your GPA calculation; however, you earn the units if a grade of CR is assigned.